ava-labs/avalanchego/network/README.md

     and Bob sends Alice a Handshake message Bob->>Alice: AvalancheGo v1.11.4
     end
-    Note left of Alice: LGTM!
+    Note left of Alice: v1.11.4 could be compatible with v1.0.0!
-    Note right of Bob: v1.11.4 is incompatible with v1.0.0. par Alice sends Bob the Peerlist message Alice->>Bob: Peerlist
+    Note right of Bob: v1.0.0 is incompatible with v1.11.4. par Alice sends Bob the Peerlist message Alice->>Bob: Peerlist
     and Bob disconnects from Alice